 What?
-Six New Orleans schools are participating in a study of the use of trauma-informed approaches in schools.
-The goal of the research study is to determine how school personnel and students respond to trauma-informed activities at their school, which include professional development training, coaching, and organizational support in trauma-informed approaches.
-For more information on trauma-informed approaches in schools we’ve collected some resources from other experts across the nation.
+Six New Orleans schools participated in a research study of the use of trauma-informed approaches in schools.
+The goal of the study was to determine how school personnel and students responded to trauma-informed activities at their school, which included professional development training, coaching, and organizational support in trauma-informed approaches.

 Where?
-We have six partner schools here in New Orleans, and our study staff represent many of the people, agencies, and governmental departments working hard every day to help New Orleans children and youth reach their highest potentials.
+We had six partner schools here in New Orleans, and our study staff represented many of the people, agencies, and governmental departments working hard every day to help New Orleans children and youth reach their highest potentials.